 Most LPNs work with elderly people, and since the U.S. population is aging quickly, the demand for these nurses will grow.
-According to the Bureau of Labor Statistics Occupational Outlook Handbook, LPNs will see their job opportunities expand by about 25 percent (a significantly above-average rate) through 2024.
-Fewer hospitals are hiring LPNs; these jobs are expected to be available in all healthcare arenas including long-term care, assisted living, doctor’s offices and home healthcare environments caring for older patients.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, LPNs will see their job opportunities expand by about 16 percent (a significantly above-average rate) through 2024.
+Fewer hospitals are hiring LPNs; these jobs are expected to be primarily in residential care and home healthcare environments caring for older patients.